maeager/Agilent2Dicom/README.md

 enhanced DICOM formats.
 The idea stemmed from poor reconstruction and implementation of the DICOM format on the Vnmrj system used by the Agilent 9.4 MR scanner.
 Amanda Ng initiated the project with a simple fdf converter.
-Michael Eager took over and expanded the features to include enhanced DICOM conversion, full implementation for all sequences, FID complex filtering, and pyqt4 GUIs.
+Michael Eager has since expanded the features to include enhanced DICOM conversion, full implementation for all sequences, FID complex filtering, and pyqt4 GUIs.